 - Grid-adaptation for turbulence-resolving simulations (LES, DNS, DES).

-- Error indicators that accurately reflect where errors are introduced in broadband LES.
+- Residual estimators that accurately reflect where errors are introduced in broadband LES.

-- Integration of error indicators into grid-modification or grid-generation tools.
+- Integration of residual estimators into grid-modification or grid-generation tools.

 - Uncertainty estimation for turbulence-resolving simulations.